mattheworiordan/capybara-screenshot/README.md

 ```

-Uploading screenshots to S3
+Uploading screenshots to AWS S3 or Google Cloud Storage
 --------------------------
-You can configure capybara-screenshot to automatically save your screenshots to an AWS S3 bucket.
+You can configure capybara-screenshot to automatically save your screenshots to either AWS S3
+or Google Cloud Storage bucket but noth both.

+### AWS S3
 First, install the `aws-sdk-s3` gem or add it to your Gemfile:

 ```ruby